uptonking/note4yaoo/lib-editor-codemirror-community.md

 - ##

-- ## n his #BOBkonf2023 talk "State Transitions in Complex Systems", @MarijnJH shows how CodeMirror uses persistent state values & first-class transactions to more easily keep all the interdependent data involved in a full-featured editor coherent.
+- ## 👷 In his #BOBkonf2023 talk "State Transitions in Complex Systems", @MarijnJH shows how CodeMirror uses persistent state values & first-class transactions to more easily keep all the interdependent data involved in a full-featured editor coherent.
 - https://x.com/BOBKonf/status/1613845939361398784
   - [BOB - State Transitions in Complex Systems](https://bobkonf.de/2023/haverbeke.html)